Historical Places in the Bay of Islands, Hokianga and Beyond

 Otherwise known as Rakamangamanga, Cape Brett has been moving boats safely to the Bay of Islands for centuries, from the earliest waka to the European ships.
 The Cape Brett Lighthouse has stood at the end of Rakamangamanga for more than 100 years and is still in use today.
 Cape Brett can be seen from either an 8-hour one-way hiking track or via cruises with Explore NZ and Fullers GreatSights departing from Paihia and Russell.

-Location: 30km northeast of Russell in the Bay of Islands.
+Location: 30km (19 miles) northeast of Russell in the Bay of Islands.

 7. Mangungu Mission

 The site of the largest Treaty of Waitangi signing is on the shores of the Hokianga Harbour at the Mangungu Mission.
 The Mangungu Mission was built in 1839 and is still furnished with authentic relics from the time, including the very table where more than 70 Maori chiefs signed the Treaty of Waitangi.
 Check out more places to discover on the Hokianga Harbour here.

 Location: Motukiore Road, 3km (2 miles) from Horeke, Hokianga Harbour.

 On the stunning shores of the Bay of Islands, Rangihoua Heritage Park is the site of New Zealand’s first planned European settlement.
 Here, Europeans and Maori lived side-by-side through an agreement with Chief Ruatara and Reverend Samuel Marsden.
 Walkways in the Rangihoua Heritage Park, taking 1-hour return, lead to lookouts over pa sites and lead down to the old mission settlement where the Marsden Cross memorial marks the place where the first Christmas service in New Zealand was held in 1814.

 Location: Oihi Road, off Rangihoua Road, 30km (19 miles) north of Kerikeri.